 Once the Committee has met, those selected will be contacted.
 Inevitably, not all nominees will be asked to serve, though it is possible that they may be approached in connection with a different agency.
 It would be helpful if you could explain this to those whom you nominate.

-All proposals for the new 'Faith Nurture' and 'Faith Impact' agencies must be submitted by Friday 18 October 2019.
+Please note that the deadline for submission of proposals for the new 'Faith Nurture' and 'Faith Impact' agencies was Friday 18 October 2019.

 Nominations are also invited on behalf of the Church of Scotland Investors Trust.
 These will be passed direct to that body for consideration rather than to the Nomination Committee.